KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

     () sub-expression
     \  escape the next character

-So a pattern of `\d\d\d-\d\d-\d\d\d\d` will match a social security number.
+So a pattern of `\d\d\d-\d\d-\d\d\d\d` will match a USA social security number.
 Three digits, then a dash, two digits, then a dash and then 4 digits.
 There are better and more compact ways to represent that same pattern.
 But this will work for our examples today.

 ## Regex resources